Harnessing dressed time-dependent density functional theory for the non-perturbative regime: Electron dynamics with double excitations

 In summary, we have shown how non-perturbative dynamics accessing double excitations can be reliably reproduced in TDDFT by using DTDDFT approximations developed in the response regime within the RR-TDDFT formalism.
 The idea generalizes: any functional developments made in the response regime, which has proved to be a more fruitful playground for non-adiabatic functionals than the real-time domain, can be exploited for non-equilibrium dynamics via RR-TDDFT.
 The ingredients are excitation energies and transition densities out of the ground state, obtained from poles and residues of the linear density response function (equally, eigenvalues and eigenvectors of the matrix equation), excited-state densities from the potential-functional-derivative of the energies, and transition-densities between excited states from quadratic response, or approximated by auxiliary wavefunctions as done in the present work.
 As discussed in Ref.~\cite{DBM24}, RR-TDDFT requires calculating $M(M-1)$ couplings, where $M$ is the number of states anticipated to be involved in the dynamics.
-But the response quantities need be computed once and for all, and then can be used for any applied fields~\cite{LRG25}.
+But the response quantities need be computed once and for all, and then can be used for any applied fields~\cite{LRG25}. { We emphasize that RR-TDDFT will only be as good as the TDDFT description of the response spectra.
+For example, if the dynamics accesses continuum states, then an appropriate and large enough basis would be needed to compute the energies and response quantities; the accuracy of the dynamics from RR-TDDFT will directly relate to their accuracy, and further, unphysical reflections from reaching any boundary need to be sensibly treated.
+We note that analogous basis-set and boundary concerns appear in the traditional TDKS approach.}

+{Concerning the observables: as in the traditional TDKS approach, observables directly related to the density can be extracted without further approximation, but other observables such as kinetic energy spectra, double ionization yields, momentum densities, need in principle to be expressed through an additional functional of the density.
+In the traditional TDKS approach, often the TDKS time-dependent determinant is treated as an approximation of the true wavefunction for this particular purpose, a somewhat uncontrolled approximation.
+A similar approximation could be made in RR-TDDFT, treating the configuration-state functions constructed from the ground-state KS determinant and its excitations as approximations to the static many-body wavefunctions.}

 Future work will apply RR-TDDFT with DTDDFT to dynamics involving double excitations in a range of real molecules (e.g., Refs.~\cite{IL08,MIFS14}), establish quadratic response within the DTDDFT approach for excited-excited state couplings, and explore other non-adiabatic functionals developed in the response regime (e.g.~\cite{VK96,VUC97} ) that can be now used for non-equilibrium dynamics via RR-TDDFT.

 \acknowledgments{Financial support from the National Science Foundation Award CHE-2154829 (DR and NTM) and the Department of Energy, Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences and Biosciences under Award No. DE‐SC0024496 (AB) are gratefully acknowledged. }